Author:

 Your Databricks workspace will serve as the hub where you can access all your Databricks assets, such as notebooks, clusters, experiments, jobs, models, libraries, dashboards, and many others.
 Notably, Databricks workspace is ideally designed and organized to support efficient and effective collaboration, development, and deployment of data science and data engineering projects.

-Read more about Databricks for Business
+Read more: Databricks for Business

 After creating a Databricks workspace, you need to identify and prepare the data sources you’ll use in Databricks.
 This usually includes structured, semi-structured, and unstructured data from various data storage solutions.